Designer Halloween Pumpkins

 Marc Evans and Chris Soria are the founders of Maniac Pumpkin Carvers, a creative studio that has become known for their pumpkin carving.
 Their studio is based in Bushwick, Brooklyn, which is evident in their work—many designs are an homage to New York City's culture and landscape, while others are commissioned by local clients.

-Their pumpkins have loomed in Tiffany's ads, flickered in store window displays, and decorated skyboxes in Yankee Stadium (they carved 50 for the 2009 World Series).
+Their pumpkins have loomed in Tiffany's ads, flickered in store window displays, and decorated skyboxes in Yankee Stadium.

 Mike Valladao approaches pumpkin carving as a performance art.
-He's got a stage name (Farmer Mike), a costume (orange overalls and a straw hat), and a specialty.
+He's got a stage name of Farmer Mike, a costume (orange overalls and a straw hat), and a specialty.
 His preferred pumpkins are very large—between 100 pounds and a half ton, many of which he grows himself—and he has been carving them at fall festivals and state fairs since the early 1980s.